 Generally, all GST-registered customers are issued with a tax invoice in Singapore.
 These are utilized for claiming tax rebates or credits.
 These are only excluded for zero-rated supplies, exempt supplies, deemed supplies or non-GST registered customers.

 If these seem confusing then you can restrict yourself from doing business only to these countries you are familiar with.
 Take help of invoicing software to excluded countries while putting the shipping address.
 These may seem tedious if you are working manually, hence automate your invoicing process to get the changes done seamlessly.

 FAQs related to tax invoice

 It all depends on if you are GST registered or not.
 If your business is GST registered, after the sale is made, you need to send your customer a tax invoice.
 If you aren’t GST registered, you can send a standard invoice to your customer.
-However, if the customer demands a tax invoice, then you can send an invoice simply stating that no GST is due on purchase or mention GST amount as ‘0’.
+However, if the customer demands a tax invoice, then you can send an invoice simply stating that no GST is due on purchase or mention the GST amount as ‘0’.

-There is usually no need to add GST on invoices which you send to customers abroad.
+There is usually no need to add GST on invoices that you send to customers abroad.
 Since there is no tax involved, no need to issue a tax invoice.
 Instead, issue a regular invoice.